 College of Liberal Arts & Social Sciences > Academics > Refugee & Forced Migration Studies > Faculty > Craig Mousin

 Prior to DePaul, he began practicing labor law at Seyfarth, Shaw, Fairweather & Geraldson in 1978.
-In 1984, Moussin founded and directed the Midwest Immigrant Rights Center, a provider of legal assistance to refugees which has since become the National Immigrant Justice Center.
+In 1984, Mousin founded and directed the Midwest Immigrant Rights Center, a provider of legal assistance to refugees which has since become the National Immigrant Justice Center.
 He also directed legal services for Travelers & Immigrants Aid between 1986 and 1990.
 The United Church of Christ ordained him in 1989.
 At that time, Wellington Avenue U.C.C. called him as an Associate Pastor.
 He was a founding co-pastor of the DePaul Ecumenical Gathering (1996-2001).
-Moussin serves as a Life Trustee of the Chicago Theological Seminary.
-In addition, he is a member of the Leadership Council of the National Immigrant Justice Center, a member of the Leadership Council of the Marjorie Kovler Center for Survivors of Torture, President of the Board of the Eco-Justice Collaborative, and a former President and Board member of the Immigration Project of downstate Illinois.
-Moussin is a current member of the ABA Dispute Resolution Section Ombuds Committee.
+Mousin serves as a Life Trustee of the Chicago Theological Seminary.
+In addition, he is a member of the Leadership Council of the National Immigrant Justice Center, a member of the Leadership Council of the Marjorie Kovler Center for Survivors of Torture, a former President and member of the Board of the Eco-Justice Collaborative, and a former President and Board member of the Immigration Project of downstate Illinois.
+Mousin is a current member of the ABA Dispute Resolution Section Ombuds Committee.